How to Dispose of Sand from Pool Filter: The Essential Guide

 When Should You Change Pool Filter Sand?

 As we mentioned above, you should typically change the sand in your pool filter every five years.
 However, there are a few circumstances where you may need to do it more frequently.
 If you notice that your filter is not working as well as it used to, it is probably time for a change.
-You may also need to replace the sand more often if you have a lot of trees or other debris around your pool that can clog up the system.

 If you are not sure how often to change the sand in your pool filter, you should consult with a professional.
 They will be able to give you specific advice based on the type of pool and filtration system you have.